isb-cgc/readthedocs/docs/source/sections/data/data2/ETL_somaticMutations.rst

 mutations, we sought to remove these duplicate calls from the result of concatenating all of the annotated MAF files using the following rules:

 - if a mutation in the same position is called in a particular tumor sample with respect to multiple matched normals, we prefer the "blood derived normal" over the "solid tissue normal"

-- if a mutation in the same position is called in multiple aliquots for one tumor sample, we prefer the "D" analyte over the "W" analyte
-(*eg* ``TCGA-B0-5695-01A-11D-1534-10`` over ``TCGA-B0-5695-01A-11W-1584-10``)
+- if a mutation in the same position is called in multiple aliquots for one tumor sample, we prefer the "D" analyte over the "W" analyte (*eg* ``TCGA-B0-5695-01A-11D-1534-10`` over ``TCGA-B0-5695-01A-11W-1584-10``)

-- if both aliquots are "D" (or both are "W") analytes, then we choose based on the data-generating-center (the final two characters in the aliquot barcode):
+- if both aliquots are "D" (or both are "W") analytes, then we choose based on the data-generating-center (the final two characters in the aliquot barcode), preferring first:
--  If both tumor aliquots have a "D" (or both have "W") in that spot, then the next way to choose one over the other is by looking at the final two digits which identify the "center" which generated this data, preferring first:

    - ``01``, ``08``, or ``14`` (all of which refer to ``broad.mit.edu``)
    - ``09``, ``21``, or ``30`` (all of which refer to ``genome.wustl.edu``)